rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 Neat.

-The only annoying was is to actually migrate all the old posts to the new file structure.
+The only annoying thing left was to actually migrate all the old posts to the new file structure.
 Since I don't have too many blog posts that survived my occasional "oh glob, did *I* write this?
 Let's pretend that didn't happen"-sprees, I could have done it manually, but creating a lot of folders with predictable paths and renaming/moving files… that's machine work.
 Here's my helper function:

 ```r
 move_rmd_post <- function(path) {